-Of course, I knew a lot of them from before, but I learnt a considerable amount of new words as well.
+Of course, I knew most of them already, but I learnt a considerable amount of new words as well.
 This article is not about this particular thing or about this dictionary.
 Any dictionary (or website) based on frequently use characters and/or words will be fine.
-If you don’t have a book already, I suggest using this online list.
+Here are some suggestions:

 I’ll try to explain why I think that going through such lists is an excellent idea if you do it right and at the right time, and I will also share some thoughts on how to do this without running into some of the problems I did.
 I never expected this, but the day has come when I actually recommend other people to memorise a dictionary!

 Please note that you should only do something like this if you already know the majority of words in the list you want to study.
 It’s up to you, but I would rather aim slightly too low than too high.